dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 # Deployment Editor

-From the Deployment editor page, you can view the records for a zone, both at DNSimple and also [external DNS provider(s)](/articles/external-zones).
+From the Deployment editor page, you can view the records for a zone, both at DNSimple and also [external DNS provider(s)](/articles/external-zones) and also sync them.
 The Deployment editor page groups records together, so that you can easily see which records are at which DNS provider(s).

 <div class="section-steps" markdown="1">
 ##### Accessing the Deployment Editor from the Zones page